norbertweiner/datasciencecoursera/R Programming3.md

                         5. Split more than one level: x <- rnorm(10)   f1 <- gl(2, 5) 2 levels, each repeat 5 times f2 <- gl(5, 2)  gender and race, two level.  interaction(f1,f2) is combination of two levels and 5 levels, total 10 levels.
                         split(x,list(f1,f2), drop=T)  automatically do the interaction. drop will drop empty levels.

+##Debugging
+        *Traceback  prints out the function call stack after an error occurs; does nothing if there’s no error *debug  flags a function for “debug” mode which allows you to step through execution of a function one line at a time *brower suspends the execution of a function wherever it is called and puts the function in debug mode *trace  allows you to insert debugging code into a function a specific places *recover allows you to modify the error behavior so that you can browse the function call stack

+        *debug(lm)
+        * options(error = recover); read.csv("nosuchfile")